 PDC conducts business at public meetings held on the second Wednesday of the month at 3:00 p.m. and the fourth Wednesday of the month at 8:00 a.m. at PDC offices, 222 NW Fifth Ave., in downtown Portland.
 For more information on PDC’s monthly meetings, contact the Public Affairs office at 503-823-3224 or view the online Commission Meeting schedule.

 In general, PDC business finance programs address the need for tenant improvements, equipment purchase, façade improvements, property development and rehabilitation, real estate acquisition, credit enhancement, property feasibility study, and working capital.
 Companies unable to obtain adequate funds from private lenders may be eligible for a PDC loan.
-For more information about business loans through PDC take a look at our Business Tools and Support page online, or you can contact loan officers at 503-823-3320 or 503-823-3321.
+For more information about business loans through PDC take a look at our Financial Support page, or contact us via phone at 503-823-3442.

-PDC is headed by Executive Director Patrick Quinton.
+PDC is headed by Executive Director Kimberly Branam.

 PDC has several divisions reporting to the executive director.
 Read more about our division directors.